d7mSWE/d7mSWE/README.md

 # Hi there, I'm Abdulrahman 👋

 ## About Me
-I'm Abdulrahman Badawood, a Software Engineering student at Umm Al-Qura University.
+I'm a Software Engineering student at Umm Al-Qura University.

 I'm currently in my third year of Software Engineering, and I'm passionate about web and software development.